 The best way to describe Nagios is the grandfather of network monitors because it has been around for so long (18 years).
 In fact, the company behind Nagios calls it the “Industry Standard In IT Infrastructure Monitoring”.

-Note: Nagios comes in two flavours: Nagios Core (which is free and open source) and Nagios XI (paid Enterprise edition).
-Since this article is about open source monitors, we will focus on Nagios Core.
+Note: Nagios comes in two flavors: Nagios Core (which is free and open source) and Nagios XI (paid Enterprise edition).
+Since this article is about open-source monitors, we will focus on Nagios Core.

 By default, all the configuration (e.g. adding hosts and services to be monitored) for Nagios is done through text files.
 This can take some time to get used to resulting in a steep learning curve and thus, reduces its attractiveness to new users.
 However, once you get past that and become familiar with the system, you can unlock the great power available in Nagios.

 Out of the box, Nagios is not great – text-based configuration coupled with an outdated web interface (for monitoring).
-However, the numerous plugins and scripts available for Nagios makes it highly customizable, which options to monitor Netflow and sFlow and other flow protocols as well.
-For example, Adagios is a web based configuration interface for Nagios.
+However, the numerous plugins and scripts available for Nagios make it highly customizable, with options to monitor Netflow and sFlow and other flow protocols as well.
+For example, Adagios is a web-based configuration interface for Nagios.
 It also has a large community base meaning that you are likely to find the answer to your question or a plugin that already does what you need.

 Pros: